How to Differentiate Between Back Pain and Hip Pain?

 Treatment of back and hip pain

-Conservative treatment approaches
+Conservative therapy approaches

 - Physiotherapy: